pdxiv/grandpacloud/README.md

 * Service discovery SHOULD be accomplished with DNS-SD (DNS Service Discovery).
 * Networked services MUST use client-side load balancing, except for communication with web browsers.
 * Network protocols MUST NOT rely on text parsing to work.
+* Application wire protocol (OSI Model Layer 7, "application layer") messages SHOULD strive to fit within the limitations of the network MTU, to decrease latency and increase reliability.
+A valid exception to this is bulk data transfers.

 ### Integration